The user interface of the Thrive editor has been upgraded! Please, check out the changes here, before proceeding.

 If you want to find detailed information on how to use the "Background Style" option, then please read this article.

 The Decorations option

 This can be either a "Slanted edge", a "Pointer", a "Divider" or a "Fancy Divider".
-Each of them come with their own set-up options (like width, height, tilt, invert etc.) that you can use to further customize them.
+Each of them comes with its own set-up options (like width, height, tilt, invert, etc.) that you can use to further customize them.